Kremlin critic Alexei Navalny was poisoned by Russian state security team, report says

 “Of course an operation of this scale and such duration could not be organized by anyone other than the head of the FSB, [Alexander] Bortnikov, and he would never have dared to do this without [Russian President Vladimir] Putin’s order,” Navalny said.

-The European Union sanctioned Bortnikov in October, banning travel and freezing his assets, for his suspected role in Navalny’s poisoning.
+The European Union imposed sanctions on Bortnikov in October, banning travel and freezing his assets, for his suspected role in Navalny’s poisoning.
 A separate investigation from Bellingcat in October claimed that Russia continued its Novichok development program long beyond the officially announced closure date, disguising it behind a network of state-run institutes.

 Alexei Navalny was once a mere annoyance to the Kremlin.
 His poisoning shows how much that has changed.